lukaszsobieraj/prototype/README.md

 Services are the major part of this bundle.

-Simple workflow of services could be include in one sentence :
+Simple workflow of services could be included in one sentence :
 **Contoller calls a service which is based on the routing.**
   1. Service definition, location e.g.:PrototypeBundle\Resources\Config\services.yml:
 ```